Security-Industry-Association/libosdp-conformance/doc/doc-src/libosdp-conformance-settings.md

 - pdcap-format
 - pd-filetransfer-recsize - size to use as FtMsgMax value in osdp_FTSTAT response.
 - raw-value
+- refuse-comset - this will respond to COMSET with COM but not change the speed/address.
 - role - PD or ACU or MON
 - RND.A - sets the value to use as an ACU in secure channel operations.
 Value is hex.
 Default "303132333435363738".
 - RND.B - sets the value to use as a PD in secure channel operations.
 Value is hex.
 Default is "6162636465666768"